Cornbread is a delicious accompaniment to many different meals, and some people even make it simply to enjoy it as a snack.

 There could be problems with your oven that are causing the cornbread not to bake properly.
 Sometimes people have ovens that get too hot.

-Your oven might even have hot spots where certain parts of the oven will get hotter than they should.
+Your oven might even have hot spots where certain parts will get hotter than they should.
 If your oven is older, it’s more likely that you’ll have such issues.

 Some people use oven thermometers to properly measure the temperature inside ovens.
 This could help you to see what’s really going on.